 6. What is the special characteristic of a 45-degree line?

-The special characteristic of a 45-degree line is that any point on it is equidistant from both the horizontal and vertical axis—or, in layperson’s terms, at any point on the 45° line, the values of X and Y are equal.
+The special characteristic of a 45-degree line is that any point on it is equidistant from both the horizontal and vertical axes—or, in layperson’s terms, at any point on the 45° line, the values of X and Y are equal.

 7. What is the slope of a 45-degree line?